Andy Levitre

-Andrew Steven Levitre (/ləˈviːtri/ lə-VEE-tree; born May 15, 1986) is a former American football offensive guard.
-He was drafted by the Buffalo Bills in the second round, 51st overall in the 2009 NFL Draft, and has also played for the Tennessee Titans and Atlanta Falcons.
-He played college football for the Oregon State Beavers.
+Andrew Steven Levitre (/ləˈviːtri/ lə-VEE-tree; born May 15, 1986) is an American former professional football player who was an offensive guard in the National Football League (NFL).
+He played college football for the Oregon State Beavers and was selected by the Buffalo Bills in the second round of the 2009 NFL draft.
+He also played in the NFL for the Tennessee Titans and Atlanta Falcons.

-Early years
+Early life

 Levitre played high school football at San Lorenzo Valley High School in Felton, California, where he was a two-way lineman.
 In his junior season, he recorded 47 tackles, two quarterback sacks and two fumble recoveries.
 He added more than 60 tackles and three sacks in his senior year.

 Considered only a two-star recruit by both Rivals.com and Scout.com, Levitre was not ranked among the nation's top offensive line prospects in 2004.
 He chose Oregon State over LSU, Fresno State, and Arizona, where his older brother, Erick, played center (2002–2006).